xuehuichao/correction_detector/README.md

 ### Usage

-Experience the demo above on your local machine, by opening `demo.html` in your faviorate browser.

 Compare two sentences with a json-rpc request.
 The server will respond with how many corrections were made, and the revision types.
 ```sh
 $ curl --data-binary '{"params" : ["This sentence might have contain error.", "This sentence might have some errors."], "id" : 0, "jsonrpc" : "2.0", "method" : "CorrDet"}' -H 'content-type:text/plain;' http://127.0.0.1:8085

 {"jsonrpc": "2.0", "result": [["This sentence might have", null, null], ["contain", "some", "needs replacing"], ["error", "errors", "wrong noun form"], [".", null, null]], "id": 0}
 ```

+You may also experience the demo above on your local machine, by opening `demo.html` in your faviorate browser.

 ## Intro